 - Must be Medicaid eligible

-- Short visit with the nurse who provides counseling and education on pregnancy, resources and referrals to public and community programs such as WIC
+- A short visit with the nurse who provides counseling and education on pregnancy, resources and referrals to public and community programs such as WIC

 - Assist clients with Medicaid problems and concerns